-Goat (or Billygoat / Minnegoat): A long-distance endurance event that is usually a Standard point-to-point course.
+GOAT (or Billygoat / Minnegoat): A long-distance endurance event that is usually a Standard point-to-point course.
 In addition to increased length (and climb), a goat usually differs from standard point-to-point courses by having a mass start, and often includes special rules such as permission to skip a control, the option to select which of two "equivalent" controls you want to visit, and a group of controls that can be visited in any order.

 ROGAINE: ROGAINE is a "backronym" for Rugged-Outdoor-Group-Activity-Involving-Navigation-and-Endurance.
 The race itself is a long version of a Score-O with time limits of 3, 6, 12, or 24 hours.

-Adventure Race: Adventure racing is typically a multi-disciplinary, team sport, in which teams of 2-4 participants find checkpoints via running, biking, and paddling.
+ADVENTURE RACE: Adventure racing is typically a multi-disciplinary, team sport, in which teams of 2-4 participants find checkpoints via running, biking, and paddling.
 MNOC’s adventure races are typically 4-8 hour events, but other races throughout the U.S. can be anywhere from two hours up to two weeks in length.

-National Meets (or A-Meets): National meet status is given to the highest-quality orienteering events.
+NATIONAL MEET (formerly A-Meets): National meet status is given to the highest-quality orienteering events.
 In order to receive such a designation, the event must be sanctioned by Orienteering USA (OUSA).
 There are a variety of criteria that must be met in order for OUSA to give its approval, both in terms of the courses offered and the organization of the event.
 National Meets are typically 2-3 day events.

-Ski-O: Ski orienteering is similar to point-to-point foot orienteering, except that competitors are on cross-country skis.
+SKI-O: Ski orienteering is similar to point-to-point foot orienteering, except that competitors are on cross-country skis.

-Bike-O: Bike orienteering is similar to point-to-point foot orienteering, except that competitors are on mountain or cyclocross bikes.
+BIKE-O: Bike orienteering is similar to point-to-point foot orienteering, except that competitors are on mountain or cyclocross bikes.

-Permanent Course: MNOC’s permanent courses are available year-round and can be explored at your leisure.
+PERMANENT COURSE: MNOC’s permanent courses are available year-round and can be explored at your leisure.
 These courses are specifically designed for those who are new to orienteering, and can be done on your own or with friends and family.
 And it’s a great outdoor activity for Scout troops or youth groups.